chemodun/X4-StationsTradeConfigExchanger/README.md

 - [EGOSOFT](https://www.egosoft.com) — for the X series.
 - [SirNukes](https://next.nexusmods.com/profile/sirnukes?gameId=2659) — for the Mod Support APIs that power the UI hooks.
 - [Forleyor](https://next.nexusmods.com/profile/Forleyor?gameId=2659) — for his constant help with understanding the UI modding!
+And especially for the help with resolving the scaling issue!

 ## Changelog

+### [1.01] - 2025-11-27

+- Fixed
+  - Avoided UI scaling column widths issue in high-resolution modes by disabling scaling at all.

 ### [1.00] - 2025-11-23